rubs33/lazy-json/docs/API.md

-# Lazy Json API
+# LazyJson API

-This document exposes the Lazy Json API with the available classes and methods.
+This document exposes the LazyJson API with the available classes and methods.

 If you are interested to know how to use it, you can see the [Usage](Usage.md).